Thursday

 October 1963 – The weeks pass as Wanda and Pietro enjoy the peaceful countryside of Transia.
 Wanda receives a trained falcon as a gift from the village authorities, and she spends much of her time with it.
 Naturally, Pietro begins to feel restless and to miss the excitement of life in the Avengers.
 However, he believes they must wait for some unknown quality of the air here in their native land to restore their powers.
 Wanda, not understanding the cause of her condition, agrees to be patient.
 After several more weeks, however, they decide to explore other options to recovery.

 November 1963 – Wanda and Pietro seek the help of an eccentric scientist who has set up his own laboratory in the village at the foot of Wundagore Mountain.
 Although they attempt to hide their true identities, the scientist is, of course, not fooled and immediately recognizes them as the famous Avengers Quicksilver and the Scarlet Witch.
 The scientist begins them on a regimen of diathermatic treatments, which he insists will restore their powers.
 Sure enough, Wanda’s mutant abilities begin to return.
 Excited by the prospect of soon returning to active duty, Wanda redesigns her costume’s headdress to make it less cumbersome.
-Shortly afterwards, the twins are invited to the Transian capital, Dragorin, where they are feted by the President of the small nation.
+Shortly afterwards, the twins are invited to the Transian capital, Dragorin, where they are feted by the president of the small nation.
 He gives them the use of his personal Lamborghini, in which Wanda enjoys tearing around the countryside.
 On one such jaunt, during which Pietro runs alongside her, they are startled to see strange lights high atop Wundagore Mountain.
 They remember the tales of such lights being seen the night they were born and other legends of the mountain that their gypsy parents had told them when they were little.
 Wanda wonders if the strange phenomenon has any connection to their mutant powers.
 While exercising a few days later, Wanda and Pietro are contacted telepathically by Professor X. He asks them to join the X-Men to bolster their ranks, but the twins insist their first duty is to the Avengers.

 The morning of their departure, Wanda and Pietro are bid farewell by a large gathering of the villagers, and the burgomeister himself wishes them well.
 Suddenly, all present are shocked when a huge flying saucer swoops from the clouds and lands in a field just beyond the village.
 Thrilled by this unexpected chance to go into action again, the twins don their costumes, and the villagers cheer as Quicksilver and the Scarlet Witch go forth to protect them.
 However, upon boarding the otherworldly vessel, the heroes are overwhelmed by an army of androids upon whom their powers have no effect.
 Defeated, Wanda and Pietro are placed into stasis tubes—transparent cylinders in which they are suspended, fully conscious but completely paralyzed.
 Struggle as they might, Wanda soon realizes she and her brother are trapped and helpless.